psake/psake/README.markdown

 > Import-Module .\psake.psm1
 >
-> Get-Help Invoke-psake -Full   #this will show you help and examples of how to use psake
+> Get-Help Invoke-psake -Full
+>	- this will show you help and examples of how to use psake

 **Step 3:** Run some examples

 > CD .\examples
 >
+> Invoke-psake
-> Invoke-psake    					# This will execute the "default" task in the "default.ps1"
+>	- This will execute the "default" task in the "default.ps1"
 >
-> Invoke-psake .\default.ps1 Clean  # will execute the single task in the default.ps1 script
+> Invoke-psake .\default.ps1 Clean
+>	- will execute the single task in the default.ps1 script

 If you encounter the following error "Import-Module : ...psake.psm1 cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.
 Run PowerShell as administrator

 > Set-ExecutionPolicy RemoteSigned

 ## How To Contribute, Collaborate, Communicate